cube-drone/arkham_gameslab/wasteland/epoch.md

 The survivors weren't going anywhere.
 They had made a home here.
 They were going to stand and fight.

 They needed to build a fortress.
-They had 2 weeks.
+They had 1 week.

 SUPPLY
 -----